YanivHaramati/KeywordParser/README.md

   <li>keywords: centrally located close to three schools</li>
 </ul>

-It would help to train it on relevant text first, tweak the tags and then run it again, but for an initial run this is not bad.
+<p>It would help to train it on relevant text first, tweak the tags and then run it again, but for an initial run this is not bad.</p>